RecipeUI/RecipeUI/README.md

 - Codemirror for the easy code editor plugin
 - Other fun stuff: pnpm, downshift, fuse, react18-json-view

+Contributors
+- @dvtng for the feedback on system design and ux of the overall project

 ## Contributing
 We need help in three ways and they don't require coding!